Clarifying Food Labels

 The projects aims are to make the performance level of labels more transparent and raising awareness of the role of labelling schemes in their contribution to food sustainability in Luxembourg and the Greater Region.

-List of Food Quality Labels in the Greater Region
+Project outcome: List of Food Quality Labels in the Greater Region

-The Sustainable Food Practices team has released the first version of a document that lists labels, official quality marks, private certifications and regional brands according to the origin, organic agriculture, and other quality quarantees.
+The Sustainable Food Practices team has released the first version of a document that lists labels, official quality marks, private certifications and regional brands according to the origin, organic agriculture, and other quality guarantees.

 This list will be updated on occasion.

-Download the most recent full list here
+Download the most recent full list here.